Lurker00/DX80-firmware/release/README.md

 Starting from the first firmware update (1.1.0), the flash partition table is incorrect: the last partition (`userdata`) overlaps some other partitions.
 It is not used, and that's because it does not cause real problems.
 But I believe better to be on the safe side.

 **Note:** If you flash a firmware with a partition table different from the previous one, the process takes two steps, with automatic reboot in between, and the second step (actually the firmware update) is always performed in GUI mode, even if you started the firmware update from the recovery console.

+#8.
+USB Device names fixed

+You might noticed that after every factory reset, when you connect DX80 to your computer, it finds new devices and install drivers.
+This is because pseudo-random serial numbers are used for drives, and these numbers are re-created after every factory reset.
+Starting from 1.3.3L2, a fixed character sequency used instad.
+Also, "iBasso" and "DX80" strings are used for the manufacturer and model names, instead of "rockchip" and "rk312x".